BoxVIS: Video Instance Segmentation with Box Annotations: Conclusion

 \section{Conclusion}

-This paper explored the feasibility of using only box annotations for VIS.
+We explored the feasibility of using only box annotations for VIS.
 We first extended the pixel-supervised VIS methods to a box-supervised VIS (BoxVIS) baseline, and proposed a spatial-temporal pairwise affinity (STPA) loss to introduce temporal pixel-wise mask supervision.
 Finally, we collected a large scale box-supervised VIS dataset (BVISD).
-The experimental results showed that with the ResNet50 backbone, the proposed BoxVIS trained on BVISD can yield high-quality object masks with decent spatial and temporal consistency, achieving comparable or even better performance than pixel-supervised VIS methods on YTVIS21 and OVIS.
+The experimental results showed that the proposed BoxVIS trained on BVISD can yield high-quality object masks with decent spatial and temporal consistency, achieving comparable or even better performance than pixel-supervised VIS methods on YTVIS21 and OVIS.
 It is a promising direction to further investigate more effective BoxVIS models.

 { }